|Frequently Asked Questions|

 What constitutes a food preparation area or kitchen?

-A food preparation area is an area containing fixtures, appliances or devices for: (1) heating, preparing or cooking food; (2) refrigerating food; and (3) washing utensils used for dining and food preparation and/or for washing and preparing food.
-The permanent removal of two-of-the-three above numbered elements is required to eliminate a food preparation area for sewer service charge assessment purposes.
+A "food preparation area" means an area containing fixtures, appliances, or devices for: (1) heating, preparing or cooking food; (2) refrigerating food; and (3) washing utensils used for dining and food preparation and/or for washing and preparing food.
+The permanent removal of both elements 1 and 2 above, or element 3 above, are/is required to eliminate a food preparation area for sewer service charge assessment purpose.

 Back to Top